 If you’re a small-business owner or a busy marketing manager in a medium-sized enterprise, email newsletter creation can be a daunting prospect, especially since you’ll need to fit the collation of articles, features, and stories, the laying-out of the content, and the distribution of completed newsletters somewhere into a work schedule that’s already tough to maintain.
-Under challenging conditions like these, it’s all too easy to make mistakes, perhaps just because you’ve no time to gain the understanding of what makes a winning email newsletter.
+Under challenging conditions like these, it’s all too easy to make mistakes, perhaps just because you’ve no time to gain an understanding of what makes a winning email newsletter.

 Avoid These 4 Email Newsletter Mistakes